Fremont Street Experience

-Work on upgrading the Fremont Street Experience’s Viva Vision light and sound show will begin in February.
-They are planning to upgrade the spectacle with technology that will make it seven times brighter with four times the resolution – so much so that they will be able to have shows during the day.
+Work on upgrading the Fremont Street Experience’s Viva Vision light and sound show has begun.
+They are upgrading the spectacle with technology that will make it seven times brighter with four times the resolution – so much so that they will be able to have shows during the day.
 The shows will continue while work is being done but the new shows will debut on New Year’s Eve, December 31, 2019.

 Along the pedestrian mall are several major casinos including The Golden Nugget and The Four Queens, attractions like the SlotZilla zip line and Fear the Walking Dead: Survival zombie experience, shopping at Neonopolis and other stores, and restaurants like The Heart Attack Grill.